 When you start your worm system, it is good to start slow.
 It is easy to overload the system if you are not used to it.
 Also, worms are only one of the many critters that make the process work, and it takes time for these other critters to start working as well.
-If you have 500 grams of worms, add 250 grams of food every other day for a few weeks.
+If you have 500 grams of worms, add 250 grams of food every few day for a few weeks.
 Monitor the food on a daily basis to see how quickly it is decomposing and being consumed.
-If it is building up and starting to smell, stop adding food until it is gone.
+If it is building up and starting to smell, stop adding food until it is gone, or take some out to avoid odour problems!

 When adding kitchen scraps, pull some of the castings aside and bury the food under 2cm of castings and bedding.
 If you have no castings, make sure you cover the food with damp bedding material.
-Another technique is to mix the food scraps with damp bedding and wrap it in newsprint.
+Another technique is to mix the food scraps with damp bedding and wrap it in newspaper.
 Place this food gift into the compost bin and cover with more bedding.
 If you don't cover your food with castings and bedding, you can end up with a bit of a fruit fly problem.